Shell Scripts

 Open env.sh

-and set environment variables.
+and set the following environment variables.

-$ vi env.sh
+vi env.sh

 HIVE_DATABASE_HOST=192.168.10.1